sarietta/theoputer-blog/content/posts/daughter-board.md

 that the data bus is often considered as two separate buses, a "low" 8bit bus comprised of the lines ~~DBUS0~~ through ~~DBUS7~~ and a "high" 8bit bus comprised of lines ~~DBUS8~~ through ~~DBUS15~~.

+The only other thing worth mentioning here is that every connection *to* the data bus has an electrical component called a buffer, and ever connection *from* the data bus has another buffer.
+These buffers are like electrically-controllable breakers, so that if the buffer is disabled, it's as if there is a disconnected wire between the bus and whatever is on the other side of the buffer.
+This ensures that only one thing ever writes to the data bus at a time.
+That's important because if there were a scenario where two things tried to drive the data bus lines at the same time, we would have a phenomenon called bus contention, and bus contention makes circuits very unstable.

 ### Registers